-- Regional bank failures earlier in 2023 triggered turmoil throughout the banking industry as contagion fears spread.
-We did not experience any significant impact to our liquidity, deposits or funding capabilities as a result of this industry turmoil.
-In November 2023, the Federal Deposit Insurance Corporation ("FDIC") issued a final rule that imposes a special assessment on certain FDIC-insured banks, including HSBC Bank USA, to recover the loss to the Deposit Insurance Fund arising from the protection of uninsured depositors following a determination of systemic risk in connection with the failures of Silicon Valley Bank and Signature Bank.
-The special assessment is based on an insured depository institution's estimated uninsured deposits reported as of December 31, 2022 and will be assessed over eight quarterly periods beginning with the first quarter of 2024.
-The special assessment results in \$243 million of additional deposit insurance assessment fees for HUSI, which were accrued in the fourth quarter of 2023.
-Because the estimated loss to the Deposit Insurance Fund will be periodically adjusted as actual losses are incurred, the FDIC retains the ability to cease collection early or extend the special assessment collection period, as needed. - In September 2023, our Markets and Securities Services business segment entered into an agreement to refer transactions related to all future precious metals trading and financing activities associated with our Global Banking clients to HSBC Bank plc.
-We continue to provide sales and trading services to HSBC Bank plc in support of these activities, which allows us to record sales commissions and performance fees for such activities while holding fewer assets on our balance sheet.
-As the transfer was between affiliates under common control, the consideration received in excess of our carrying value resulted in an increase to additional paid-in-capital.
-In conjunction with the agreement, during the third quarter of 2023, we also transferred a portion of our precious metals trading assets inventory with a fair value of approximately \$0.9 billion to HSBC Bank plc. - During the fourth quarter of 2023, we sold a portfolio of commercial real estate loans to a third-party sponsored assetbacked financing entity with a carrying value of \$439 million at the time of sale and recognized an immaterial loss on sale, including transaction costs.
-These commercial real estate loans were transferred to held for sale during the second quarter of 2023 as part of an effort to reduce exposure to this sector.
-Prior to the sale, during 2023, we recorded \$30 million of lower of amortized cost or fair value adjustments associated with the write-down of these commercial loans held for sale.
-See Note 9, "Loans Held for Sale," in the accompanying consolidated financial statements for additional information. - During the fourth quarter of 2023, we also sold certain U.S. Government agency mortgage-backed and U.S. Government sponsored mortgage-backed securities classified as available-for-sale with a total carrying value of \$960 million and realized a loss of \$246 million.
+- As previously disclosed, in November 2023, the Federal Deposit Insurance Corporation ("FDIC") issued a final rule that imposes a special assessment on certain FDIC-insured banks, including HSBC Bank USA, to recover the loss to the Deposit Insurance Fund ("DIF") arising from the protection of uninsured depositors following a determination of systemic risk in connection with the failures of Silicon Valley Bank and Signature Bank.
+This resulted in additional deposit insurance assessment fees of \$243 million being accrued in 2023.
+Because the estimated loss to the DIF will be periodically adjusted as actual losses are incurred, the FDIC retains the ability to cease collection early, extend the special assessment collection period beyond the initial eight-quarter collection period, or impose a final shortfall special assessment after the receiverships for the two banks are terminated.
+During 2024, the FDIC informed banks who are required to fund the shortfall in the DIF that the estimated loss has increased and it projects that the special assessment will be collected for an additional two quarters beyond the initial eight-quarter collection period at a rate that reflects estimated changes in the special assessment.
+As a result, during 2024, we accrued \$31 million of additional deposit insurance special assessment fees to reflect our updated special assessment amount. - During 2024, we sold certain U.S. Government sponsored mortgage-backed securities classified as available-for-sale with a total carrying value of \$2,130 million and realized a loss of \$148 million.
+As previously disclosed, during 2023, we also sold certain U.S. Government agency mortgage-backed and U.S. Government sponsored mortgage-backed securities classified as available-for-sale with a total carrying value of \$960 million and realized a loss of \$246 million.
 These securities were sold to manage our exposure to the changing interest rate environment as part of our continuing strategy to maximize returns while balancing the securities portfolio for risk management purposes.
-We have reinvested the proceeds into higher yielding U.S. Government agency mortgage-backed securities classified as held-to-maturity.
+We have reinvested the proceeds into higher yielding U.S. Treasury and U.S. Government agency mortgage-backed securities classified as held-to-maturity.